Grand Traverse Band of Ottawa and Chippewa Indians

 • Bachelor's degree in Criminal Justice or Social and Behavioral Sciences. *

-• Graduation/certification from the Michigan Victim Assistance Academy.
+• Graduation/certification from the Michigan Victim Assistance

 DRIVING REQUIREMENTS:

-• Local travel within the six county service areas is frequently required.
+• Local travel within the six county service areas is frequently required

-• Must have a valid Michigan chauffeur's driver's license.
+• Must have a valid Michigan driver's license and insurable by GTB insurance

-SUPERVISORY RESPRONSIBILITIES:
+SUPERVISORY RESPONSIBILITIES:

 EQUIPMENT TO BE USED: